Program Director

 Deanna Lee

-Deanna Lee is an award-winning educator with recognition from the Tooele County and Provo City School Districts.
-She was selected as Utah State’s Sorenson Legacy Award Winner—Outstanding Music Educator (2019), and the Janis Smart Performing Arts Leadership Award for Lifetime Service.
-During her nearly 30 years of volunteer and professional work in public schools, Deanna has worked in a wide variety of musical and educational capacities.
-Deanna served as a music specialist for Utah Festival Opera’s “Opera By Children” program and later facilitated operas in her general education and music classrooms.
-As a K-6 music specialist, she conducted choirs, orchestras, and other musical groups.
-Deanna has a Bachelor’s and Master’s degree in Elementary Education and currently serves in administration as a facilitator at her school.
-She is a guest lecturer helping teachers work with children.
-At InterMuse she is a director and choir manager for the Children’s Choir Camp.
+Deanna Lee is an award-winning educator recognized by the Tooele County and Provo City School Districts.
+She was selected as Utah State’s Sorenson Legacy Award Winner—Outstanding Music Educator (2019)—and received the Janis Smart Performing Arts Leadership Award for Lifetime Service.
+Over nearly 30 years of volunteer and professional work in public schools, Deanna has held a wide variety of musical and educational roles.
+She served as a music specialist for Utah Festival Opera’s “Opera By Children” program and later facilitated operas in her general education and music classrooms.

 Logan McKinney

-Logan McKinney is a graduate of Utah Valley University with degrees in Music and Philosophy.
-He further earned his Master of Music Education degree with Kodály Emphasis from the Kodály Center at Holy Names University.
-With over 20 years of experience in private cello instruction, Logan continues to work within the string community as a conductor, coach, and adjudicator.
-Having initially taught on the secondary level, Logan now teaches elementary general music classes for the Provo City School District while also directing an elementary orchestra and choir.
-Logan is a past President of the Utah Fellowship of Local Kodály Specialists and a Regional Representative for the Organization of American Kodály Educators.
-He has presented at national and international conferences and holds certification levels in Kodály, Orff, Suzuki, Conversational Solfege, and World Music Pedagogy.
-Logan will instruct in Pedagogy and serve as the Chamber Choir Manager.
+After initially teaching at the secondary level, Logan now teaches elementary general music classes in the Provo City School District and directs an elementary choir.
+He is a past President of the Utah Fellowship of Local Kodály Specialists and serves as a Regional Representative for the Organization of American Kodály Educators.
+Logan has presented at national and international conferences and holds certification levels in Kodály, Orff, Suzuki, Conversational Solfege, and World Music Pedagogy.

 Cynthia Richards